-This article provides a comprehensive overview of the claims ontology - Scopes, claims, tokens and how they are connected.
+This article provides a comprehensive overview of the claims ontology: scopes, claims, tokens and how they are related.

-When getting into working with claims, you might feel confused and overwhelmed, especially if trying to start from the standards specification.
+When first working with claims, you might feel confused and overwhelmed, especially if starting from the standards specification.

-However, while there are a few moving parts, and some of them may feel like they are interacting in unexpected ways the basics are rather graspable.
+However, while there are a few moving parts, and some of them may seem to interact in unexpected ways, the basics are not difficult to grasp.

-If you haven't read the introduction we recommend to do so before reading this article.
+If you haven’t read the introduction, we recommend doing so before reading this article.

 Let’s start with a walk-through of the elements involved.

 An attribute is minimally defined as a name/value pair, specifying some attribute and the value for that attribute.

 The attributes provide a source of information to create the claims.
-It does not have to be a one-to-one mapping, it is perfectly possible to use multiple different attributes to create one claim:
+This does not have to involve a one-to-one mapping.
+It is perfectly possible to use multiple attributes to create one claim.

-The claims also have names and values, which may be different from the attributes used to create the claim, and attribute values may be transformed as the claim is asserted.
+Claims also have names and values that may be different from the attributes used to create them and attribute values may be transformed as a claim is asserted.

 Claims are grouped into scopes

 A scope is a group of claims, and the standard includes a small set of default scopes and claims.
 See Default Scopes and Claims.
-There is no limit or specified rules for how you create your own groupings though.
-You can even create your own scopes containing claims already defined in other scopes, including the standard ones.
+But there is no limit or specific rule for how to create your own groupings.
+You can even create your own scopes containing claims already defined in other scopes including the standard ones.

-Also, the scopes themselves can be ordered into a name hierarchy, thereby having scopes grouped into higher order scopes, which is useful in order to avoid having to create a new scope for every single purpose.
+Moreover, the scopes themselves can be ordered into a name hierarchy.
+Grouping scopes into higher order scopes is a useful way to avoid having to create a new scope for every single purpose.

-With prefix scopes, you only have the scope, they do not contain claims themselves, since their purpose is to act as "wildcards", and provide more flexibility.
-The wildcard scope is explained more in details in the Understanding Scopes.
+With prefix scopes, there is only the scope.
+Prefix scopes do not contain claims themselves since their purpose is to act as “wildcards” providing maximum flexibility.
+The wildcard scope is explained in more detail in Understanding Scopes.

-In other aspects they will behave as regular scopes:
+In other aspects they behave as regular scopes.

-In order to manage the claims structure, and to use them to form tokens, we have a Claims Mapper.
+In order to manage the claims structure and use the claims to form tokens, there is a Claims Mapper.